 Dr Seuss Was Racist?
-These Political Cartoons He Drew Say Yes!
+These Political Cartoons He Drew Say Yes

 — CoS TJ Mitch Johnson (@TJMitchJohnson) January 22, 2017

-He didn’t just share his political views via illustrated political cartoons, he also created short films during World War 2.
+He didn’t just share his political views via illustrated political cartoons as he also created short films during World War 2.

 According to Dennis Nyback, a film archivist and historian, Seuss’s children’s book career didn’t start until later in his life.